 Keep emotions in check

+Consider Dalbar’s annual study that calculates the returns for average equity mutual fund investors and compares them with equity market index returns.
 Interestingly, it turns out the average retail investor fares much worse than the S&P 500 Index (see chart below).
 Dalbar attributes this result mainly to performance-chasing behavior, in which investors allocate more funding to assets that have done well recently and ignore those that have done poorly.
-They call this tendency the “investor behavior penalty”.
+They call this tendency the “investor behavior penalty.”

 Attempting to time the market has proven costly